lancs-gridpp/gridmon/README.md

   - `node` &ndash; the name of the machine on which the XRootD instance runs

 Note that the deprecated fields `host` and `name` are incorporated into the `xrdid` field, and can be otherwise derived by combining with the `xrootd_meta` metric provided by the XRootD-Prometheus bridge.

+#### Site metrics

+The following metrics are generated from the `sites` and `site_groups` configuration:

+- `site_domain` has the value `1`, and attributes `site` and `domain`, indicating that the domain belongs to the site.

+- `site_group_depth` has a positive integer value, and attributes `site` and `group`, indicating that the site is part of the group.
+  The value is the depth within the group, `1` indicating that the site is a direct member.

+- `site_subgroup_depth` has a positive integer value, and attributes `group` and `subgroup`, indicating that the latter is a group and a member of the former.
+  The value is the depth of the latter within the group, `1` indicating that the subgroup is a direct member.

 ## Ceph disc health metrics exporter